 - “Why No Open Source SIEM, EVER?” contains some of my SIEM thinking from 2009 (oh, wow, ancient history!).
 Is it relevant now?
 You be the judge.
 Succeeding with SIEM requires a lot of work, whether you paid for the software, or not.
 BTW, this post has an amazing “staying power” that is hard to explain – I suspect it has to do with people wanting “free stuff” and googling for “open source SIEM” …

 - “Updated With Community Feedback SANS Top 7 Essential Log Reports DRAFT2” is about top log reports project of 2008-2013, I think these are still very useful in response to “what reports will give me the best insight from my logs?”

-- Again, my classic PCI DSS Log Review series is extra popular!
+- Again, my classic PCI DSS Log Review series is still very popular!
 The series of 18 posts cover a comprehensive log review approach (OK for PCI DSS 3+ even though it predates it), useful for building log review processes and procedures, whether regulatory or not.
 It is also described in more detail in our Log Management book and mentioned in our PCI book – note that this series is even mentioned in some PCI Council materials.

 - My GDPR-Inspired Rant: Privacy, WTF!!!

 - “Do They Have AI?” or That Rant on AI in Security